NdukaNwabuwa/Nduka-Nwabuwa-Projects/README.md

 CHALLENGES

-The first method used to get the accuracy scores for the 3 ML Algorithms (Random Forest, K-Neighbors and Logistics Regression) failed as it ended up displaying values for only "Linear Regression" leaving out the other 2 ML Algorithms.
+The first method used to get the accuracy scores for the 3 ML Algorithms (Random Forest, K-Neighbors and Logistic Regression) failed as it ended up displaying values for only "Linear Regression" leaving out the other 2 ML Algorithms.
 A different method was used to get the accuracy scores for the 3 ML Algorithms at different intervals.